• Home

 Bam.
 Done.
 Fixed!

 While I’m sure all of those would help the situation, I doubt it would fix it entirely.
-The entire system is broken from the inside-out, and will take a hugely multi-disciplinary approach to truly solve it.
+The entire system is broken from the inside-out, and will take a major overhaul to truly solve it.

 1) how many american are unemployed – The unemployment rate doesn’t tell you this.